About

 Sustainable land management

-Without intervention, deforestation could potentially escalate, driven by land clearing activities in twelve existing oil palm concessions near the Leuser Ecosystem.
-Many of these are not certified under the Roundtable on Sustainable Palm Oil (RSPO) scheme and many lack strong No Deforestation, No Development on Peat, No Exploitation (NDPE) commitments, exacerbating the deforestation challenges.
+The largest type of plantation area is oil palm, spanning 68,127 hectares and covering 13% of land area.
+NISCOPS is addressing the potential threat of deforestation escalation, driven by land clearing activities in twelve existing oil palm concessions near the Leuser Ecosystem.
+Many of these are not certified under the Roundtable on Sustainable Palm Oil (RSPO) scheme, and many lack strong No Deforestation, No Development on Peat, No Exploitation (NDPE) commitments.

-NISCOPS aims to increase the productivity of oil palm plants and implement NDPE principles in the supply chain.
-A buffer zone management model is being developed to increase forest protection and regeneration, promote sustainable palm oil sourcing and improve livelihoods.
-The program aims to restore 1,000 hectares of forest through the enrichment of community-based native tree species and natural regeneration.
+NISCOPS is increasing the productivity of oil palm plants and implementing NDPE principles in the supply chain.
+A buffer zone management model is being developed to increase forest protection and regeneration, promote sustainable palm oil sourcing, and improve livelihoods.
 Engagement with oil palm estates and palm oil mills at high deforestation risk is ongoing.
+The Aceh Sustainable Palm Oil Roadmap is working with the corporate sector to achieve a deforestation-free supply chain.

 Improving livelihoods